gauravfodekar/NodeJSNotes/README.md

 You can use `axios` to make various types of HTTP requests, including GET, POST, PUT, DELETE, and more.
 It also allows you to send request headers, query parameters, and request payloads as needed when interacting with third-party APIs.
 It's a versatile and widely used package for handling API requests in Node.js applications.

-35 #what is session and cookies?
+35.  # what is session and cookies?
 **Session and Cookies** are two related concepts commonly used in web development to manage user state and maintain data across multiple requests and responses in web applications.
 They are often used for implementing user authentication, user-specific data storage, and maintaining user sessions.

 Here's an overview of each concept: